Narcissistic leadership

-Narcissistic leadership is a leadership style in which the leader is only interested in him/herself.
-Their priority is themselves – at the expense of their people/group members.
-This leader exhibits the characteristics of a narcissist: arrogance, dominance and hostility.
-It is a sufficiently common leadership style that it has acquired its own name.
+Narcissistic leadership is the concept of being under a leader that has characteristics of narcissism.
 Narcissism is most often described as unhealthy and destructive.
-It has been described as "driven by unyielding arrogance, self-absorption, and a personal egotistic need for power and admiration".
+It has been described as "driven by unyielding arrogance, self-absorption, and a personal egotistic need for power and control and admiration".
+Narcissists initially emerge as leaders, especially in groups of strangers, but their leadership appeal declines over time as group members become more familiar with them, leading to a fade in their perception due to leadership behaviors.

 Narcissism and groups

 A study published in the journal Personality and Social Psychology Bulletin suggests that when a group is without a leader, a narcissist is likely to take charge.
 Researchers have found that people who score high in narcissism tend to take control of leaderless groups.
 Freud considered "the narcissistic type... especially suited to act as a support for others, to take on the role of leaders and to... impress others as being 'personalities'.": one reason may be that "another person's narcissism has a great attraction for those who have renounced part of their own... as if we envied them for maintaining a blissful state of mind—an unassailable libidinal position which we ourselves have since abandoned."

 According to the book Narcissism: Behind the Mask, there are four basic types of leader with narcissists most commonly in type 3 although they may be in type 1: